-А week-long electrical safetv awareness program has been organized recently by the department of Electrical and Electronics Engineering, School of Technology, Assam Don Bosco University (ADBU) from 9 to 16 May 2022.
-The main objective of the program was to highlight the necessity and importance of electrical safety and its regular practice in all aspects of life, to prevent accidents and hazards resulting from a lack of awareness.
+week-long electrical safety awareness programme has been organised recently the by of Electrical department and Electronics Engineering, School of Technology, Assam Don University (ADBU) from 9 to 16 May 2022.
+The main objective of the programme was to highlight the necessity and importance of electrical safety and its regular practice in all aspects of life, to prevent accidents and hazards resulting from a lack of awareness.